Autodesk-Forge/Data_Exchange_Samples/3.ExploreDataAndRelationships/README.md

 # Understand the structure of exchange data

-This tutorial will help with understanding on how the data is structured using assets and relationships and the role of snapshots and revisions.
+This tutorial will help with understanding on how the data is structured using assets and relationships and the role of snapshots and revisions:

 - [Intro](#intro)
 - [Data Graph](#data_graph)

 ## Intro

-Along previous tutorial we mentioned that the data within an exchange container is organised as a graph.
+In a previous tutorial we mentioned that the data within an exchange container is organized as a graph.
 It is a collection of assets, grouped in spaces and linked through relationships.

-Collections, assets, spaces, relationships and snapshots share the same structure - being generalized as enteties.
+Collections, assets, spaces, relationships and snapshots share the same structure - being generalized as entities.
 Entities have the following schema:

 ```json
 {